annabelleg/FinalProject/README.md

   - rearranged homepage a little to look nicer/work more intuitively
   - ref displays values too!
 - 6/9/15
-  - entry of equations works, just math is a little wacky
+  - entry of equations works, just math is a little wacky.
 - 6/10/15
   - user entry of matrix values sticks!
   - ref calculates mostly correctly (truncating is a lil off, need to check matrix at the end)